 \subsection{Natural Images}

 To establish upper bounds on the R-D function of natural images, we define variational distributions $(Q_Z, \Qzx)$ on a Euclidean latent space for simplicity, and parameterize them as well as a learned decoder $\omega$ via hierarchical VAEs.
 We borrow the convolutional autoencoder architecture of a state-of-the-art image compression model \citep{minnen2020channel}, and set the variational distributions to be factorized Gaussians with learned means and variances (we still use the deep factorized hyperprior, but no longer convolve it with a uniform prior).
 We also reuse our ($\beta$-)ResNet-VAE model with 6 layers of latent variables from the GAN experiments (Sec.~\ref{sec:high-n-low-d-experiments}).
 We trained models with mean-squared error (MSE) distortion and various $\lambda$ on the COCO 2017 \citep{lin2014microsoftcoco} images, and evaluated them on the \citet{kodak} and Tecnick \citep{tecnick} datasets.
-Following image compression conventions, we report the rate in bits-per-pixel, and the quality (i.e., negative distortion) in PSNR averaged over the images for each ($\lambda$, model) pair \footnote{Technically, to compute an R-D upper bound with MSE $\rho$, the distortion needs to be evaluated by averaging MSE (instead of PSNR) on samples.}.
+Following image compression conventions, we report the rate in bits-per-pixel, and the quality (i.e., negative distortion) in PSNR averaged over the images for each ($\lambda$, model) pair \footnote{Technically, to estimate an R-D upper bound with MSE as $\rho$, one should compute the distortion by averaging MSE on images; however, the results of many image compression baselines are only available in average PSNR.}.
 The resulting \emph{quality-rate} (Q-R) curves can be interpreted as giving upper bounds on the R-D functions of the image-generating distributions.
 We plot them in Fig.~\ref{fig:gan-img-compression}, along with the Q-R performance (in actual bitrate) of various traditional and learned image compression methods \citep{balle2017end,minnen2018joint, minnen2020channel}, for the Kodak dataset (see similar results on Tecnick in Appendix Fig.~\ref{fig:tecnick}).
 Our $\beta$-VAE model based on \citep{minnen2020channel} (\textbf{orange}) lies on average 0.7 dB higher than the operational Q-R curves of the original model (\textbf{red}) and VTM (\textbf{green}).
-With a deeper latent hierarchy, our ($\beta$-)ResNet-VAE gives a higher Q-R curve (\textbf{blue}) that lies on average 1 dB above the state-of-the-art Q-R curves (gap shaded in blue).
+With a more expressive model, our ($\beta$-)ResNet-VAE gives a higher Q-R curve (\textbf{blue}) that lies on average 1.1 dB above the state-of-the-art Q-R curves (gap shaded in \textbf{cyan}).
 We leave it to future work to investigate which choice of autoencoder architecture and variational distributions are most effective, as well as how the theoretical R-D performance of such a $\beta$-VAE can be realized by a practical compression algorithm (see discussions in Sec.~\ref{sec:related-work}).